EricPascolo/CHECK/README.md

-With no argument CHECK start and warn you that ***CHECKtest list is empty***.
-To specifies what checktest you want to run you must use **--check** flag:
+With no argument CHECK start and it warn you that ***CHECKtest list is empty***.
+To specifies what **CHECKTEST** you would like to run you must use **--check** flag:

     check --check linpack

-This command implies that you have defined *linpack* test to not targer architecture.
+This command implies that you haven't defined *linpack* test to targer architecture, *linpack* can benchmark all architetures.
 If you define a test to a target architecture, you must use:

     check --check linpack@x86

-If you have just written CHECKTEST recipes(with install method) but you don't have generate the executable to launch the software, you can use the follow command to finalize the CHECKTEST installation:
+If you have just written **CHECKTEST** recipes(with install method) but you don't have generated the exe to launch the software, you can use the follow command to finalize the **CHECKTEST** installation:

     check --check linpack@x86 --install

-For each CHECKTEST, CHECK return a **mark** ( in example OK,DOWN,WARNING ) defined in multybenchmark analysis class, you can personalize your analysis and call it with a sepcific flag:
+For each **CHECKTEST**, **CHECK** return a **mark** ( e.g. OK,DOWN,WARNING ) defined in multybenchmark analysis class, you can personalize your analysis and call it with another sepcific flag:

     check --check linpack@x86,stream@x86 --analysis simple

-To provide a very flexible environment,you can define at runtime the CHECKTEST directory,loglevel and logfile overwriting the confinguration loaded from file.
+**CHECK** provide a very flexible environment, indeed you can define at runtime the CHECKTEST directory,loglevel and logfile overwriting the confinguration loaded from file.
-To change CHECKTEST directory you can use this flag:
+To change **CHECKTEST** directory you can use this flag ( abbr. -checkTD):

     check --check my_personal_linpack --checktest_directory $HOME/my_personal_checktest